the-ppz/the-ppz/README.md

 ### Hi there 👋
+### Estudiante en Escuela Superior Politécnica de Chimborazo
+Welcome to reality.⚡
+Life is only a murderous dream. 😌

 <!--
 **the-ppz/the-ppz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.